rahildoshi97/pymatlib/paper/paper.md

 handles six different ways of defining properties (from simple constants to complex equations), and automatically manages dependencies between different material properties.

-The library integrates with popular scientific computing tools including pandas [@pandas] for data processing, and has been designed specifically for high-performance simulations in computational materials science and heat transfer applications.
+The library has been designed specifically for high-performance simulations in computational materials science and heat transfer applications, integrating seamlessly with existing scientific computing workflows.

 # Statement of Need